Chart your course to visit one of the world’s most spectacular coastlines.

 Tourism is a critical economic sector for Nova Scotia.
 Our properties are consistently among the most visited tourism destinations, including the top two being the Halifax and Lunenburg waterfronts, providing public access to the water’s edge, people, residents and visitors alike.

 The Halifax waterfront has become a platform for small business, an ecosystem of entrepreneurialism and a tourism sector incubator.
-This includes New Place, a small business cluster being constructed on the Halifax Waterfront.
+This includes New Place, a small business cluster on the Halifax Waterfront.
 New Place includes vibrant culinary experiences, public amenities, washrooms, performance space and places to gather.
 This opened in the spring 2017 and contributes to the animation and attractiveness of the waterfront for visitors and residents, as well as provide an important platform for entrepreneurs.

 Image made By Scott Munn